Vibrational ladder-descending photostabilization of a weakly bound molecule: Quantum optimal control with a genetic algorithm: Introduction

-In this paper, we demonstrate that QOC based on genetic algorithms (GAs) is an attractive alternative to accomplish vibrational ladder descending (LD) into a target level of a polar molecule, employing a linear chirped pulse (LCP) with an analytical shape that can be achieved experimentally with relative ease.
-In Sec. \ref{sec:LD} we explain our LD method in the context of the model of Ref. \citenum{Guerrero2018}, where a weakly bound KRb Feshbach molecule in the lowest triplet electronic state is driven to a lower-lying vibrational level to optimize a subsequent pump-dump stabilization scheme.
-In Sec. \ref{sec:method} we briefly describe the numerical methods we utilized for solving the time-independent and time-dependent Schr\"odinger equations, and the QOC+GA methodology we employed for the optimization of the analytical pulse shape.
+In this paper, we address the problem of driving a polar diatomic molecule from an initial level into a target level of the same electronic state.
+Specifically, we demonstrate that QOC based on genetic algorithms (GAs) is an attractive alternative to accomplish vibrational ladder descending (LD), employing a linear chirped pulse (LCP) with an analytical shape that can be achieved experimentally with relative ease.
+This scheme can be utilized in two cases: either as a \emph{final} step for achieving further stabilization, after application of any of the association methodologies mentioned in the first paragraph of this Introduction, or as a \emph{prior} step in pump-dump or STIRAP methodologies for maximizing the Franck-Condon factors.
+In Sec. \ref{sec:LD} we explain our LD scheme in the context of the second case.
+Specifically, we apply it to the model of Ref. \citenum{Guerrero2018}, where driving a weakly bound KRb Feshbach molecule in the lowest triplet electronic state to a lower-lying vibrational level is a desirable prior step to optimize a subsequent pump-dump stabilization method.
+In Sec. \ref{sec:method} we briefly describe the numerical methods we used for solving the time-independent and time-dependent Schr\"odinger equations, and the QOC+GA methodology we employed for the optimization of the analytical pulse shape.
 In Secs. \ref{subsec:OLD} and \ref{subsec:MLD} we present and discuss the simulation results for one-rung-at-a-time (OLD) and multiple-rung-at-a-time (MLD) variants of LD, respectively.
+In addition, at the end of Sec. \ref{subsec:MLD} we comment on the current experimental feasibility of our proposal, given the state of the art in the generation of ultrashort laser pulses in the mid-to-far infrared domain.
 Finally, in Sec. \ref{sec:conclusions} we state the conclusions of this work and suggest some perspectives for future developments.